-- ★ Water temperatures should be recorded at the nearest and furthest outlets from the storage tanks and water heaters. - ★ Water temperatures in the flow and return pipes to storage tanks and water heaters should be monitored and recorded. - → Hot water temperatures should be recorded from outlets after 1 minute of operation.
-Cold water should be tested after 2 minutes of operation. - ★ A programme should be set to ensure that all the taps within the building are checked at least once, annually.
+- Water temperatures should be recorded at the nearest and furthest outlets from the storage tanks and water heaters. - Water temperatures in the flow and return pipes to storage tanks and water heaters should be monitored and recorded. - Hot water temperatures should be recorded from outlets after 1 minute of operation.
+Cold water should be tested after 2 minutes of operation. - A programme should be set to ensure that all the taps within the building are checked at least once, annually. - Outlets that require testing will be highlighted in the legionella risk assessment and logbook. - If the academy has no cold-water storage tanks, then there is no need to test the cold-water supply. - All outlets should be clear of limescale to reduce bacteria build up.